empty-house-icon

 The End

 Weirdlife is an animal documentary inspired bedtime story series.
 This short story covers the theme of discovery.
-Poodle Dogs And Comb Frogs is written and narrated in the first person.
+Poodle Birds And Comb Frogs is written and narrated in the first person.
 We recommend this story for children with a reading age of 6 - 10 years old.